equinix/api-catalog-organizer/README.md

-    extract        extract API endpoints from a Swagger document using a tag param          allows to add/remove a parameter (header or query). use "add" and "remove" sub commands help [cmd]     display help for [cmd]
+    extract        extract API endpoints from a Swagger document using a tag param          allows to add/remove a parameter (header or query). use "add" and "remove" sub commands prepend        allows to modify API endpoints by prepending an arbitrary text (like version number: "/v1") help [cmd]     display help for [cmd]
 ```